SPARTAN: A Sparse Transformer World Model Attending to What Matters: Model Details

 We solve this by taking gradient steps on $\theta$ and $\lambda$ in an alternating manner.
 To ensure $\lambda$ is positive, we perform updates in the form of $\lambda \leftarrow \alpha * exp(MSE-\tau) *\lambda$, where $\alpha$ is the step size.
 Intuitively, this has the effect of increasing $\lambda$ when the error is higher than the target, i.e. weighting the error term when the error is high.
+This is analogous to the GECO \cite{rezende2018taming} framework for tuning the KL loss in a VAE.
 In practice, we initialise $\lambda$ to be high and set $\tau$ to be the error achieved by the fully connected model.
 We use a moving-average estimator for the $MSE-\tau$ term for stability.
 We also rewrite the training objective to $(MSE - \tau) + |\bar{A}|/\lambda$ so that the loss value is more stable.
-This acts as a scheduling scheme where the optimisation focuses on learning the dynamics and switch to pruning redundant edges once the error is below the target.
-Fig. \ref{fig:trainig_curves} shows example training curves which demonstrate the training dynamics of \acronym{}.
-At the start of the training, $log(\lambda)$ stays low as the model prediction error improves.
-This allows the increase of the number of active edges.
-As the prediction error become low enough, the sparsity penalty automatically increases and the number of edges gradually decreases while maintaining the prediction accuracy.
+This acts as a scheduling scheme where the optimisation focusses on learning the dynamics and switches to pruning redundant edges once the error is below the target.
+Fig. \ref{fig:trainig_curves} shows example training curves demonstrating the training dynamics of \acronym{}.
+At the start of the training, $log(\lambda)$ remains low as the model prediction error improves.
+This allows an increase in the number of active edges.
+As the prediction error becomes low enough, the sparsity penalty automatically increases, and the number of edges gradually decreases while maintaining prediction accuracy.